hariseldon99/GSL-WIN64/README.md

 # GSL-WIN64
-Standalone Installer for the GNU Scientific Library
+Standalone 64-bit Windows Installer for the GNU Scientific Library